 Years later, Hilde Hoffman ended up in the mountains of North Carolina where she has cared for generations of children at the Asheville JCC.
 Hilde has now passed away, but her story, and the love she gave to so many children continues to inspire us in all of the classrooms at Shalom Children's Center.
-Just as Hilde Cohen Hoffman took care of her lion cub, we are loved, nurtured and cared for with respect for our unique qualities.
+Just as Hilde Cohen Hoffman took care of her lion cub, we are loved, nurtured, and cared for with respect for our unique qualities.

-The environment at Hilde's house is unique, cozy, and loving.
+The environment at Hilde's House is unique, cozy, and loving.
 Our caring staff focuses on your child's individual needs, development, and growth as we provide a smooth transition from home to school.
 We seek to build a strong relationship between your family and our caregivers in order to provide optimal care for your baby.

 Our highly-trained teachers work to enhance your child's developmental growth through numerous one-on-one interactions, and by focusing on their individual interests and pace.

-Through active free play and teacherdirected enrichments, babies and toddlers begin to learn about the power of social interactive play and discover their emerging abilities to make connections with others.
+Through active free play and teacher-directed enrichments, babies and toddlers begin to learn about the power of social interactive play and discover their emerging abilities to make connections with others.

-Infant Room (weeks - 12 months) Group size: 6 infants Toddlers (12-24 months) Group size: 12 toddlers
+Infant Room (6 Weeks - 12 Months)

+Croup Size: 6 Infants

+Group Size: 6 Infants

+Toddlers (12 - 24 Months)Group Size: 12 Toddlers

-Shalom Children's Center 2-5 year olds
+Shalom Children's Center: 2-5 Year Olds